COMMITTEE ON ENFORCED DISAPPEARANCES

 Information note for national human rights institutions engagement

 The Committee considers that, national human rights institutions (NHRIs), as well as specific national mechanisms with a mandate to promote and protect human rights (e.g. national preventive mechanisms), also have a key role to play in assisting the Committee in fulfilling the different activities that it may carry out in accordance with the Convention.
-Following the Committee’s decisions 4/III, 5/VI and 6/V the Committee is currently finalizing a document on the relationship with national human rights institutions.
+By decision 7/I, the Committee adopted a document on the relationship of the Committee on Enforced Disappearances with national human rights institutions (CED/C/6).